Ernest Thurtle: Campaigns and achievements

 The argument that it would reduce the determination of the soldiers was countered by the fact that Australia had always made it clear when it joined the war effort that none of its men would be executed for these crimes.
 No Australians were shot for cowardice or desertion, but it was clear that their troops had been as effective as any others in the war.
 Thurtle continued to be involved in ex-servicemen's associations.

 At the Labour Party conference in 1923, Thurtle supported two republican motions.
 The first stated "that the Royal Family is no longer a necessary party of the British constitution" and the second was "that the hereditary principle in the British Constitution be abolished".

-Thurtle was a Parliamentary Private Secretary to the Minister of Pensions in 1924, a Labour whip from 1930 to 1931 and a junior minister at the Ministry of Information from 1941 to 1945.
-He was also a journalist and author.
+Thurtle was a Rationalist and strongly opposed organised religion.
+In this he differed from his father-in-law George Lansbury who was very much a Christian socialist.
 Thurtle was General Secretary of the Rationalist Press Association 1932-40 and, in 1941, its Chairman.

+Ernest and Dorothy were leading members of the Workers' Birth Control Group, established in 1924, which sought to persuade the Labour Party to commit itself formally to the extension of working women's access to birth control information.
+Thurtle ‘relentlessly questioned successive Ministers of Health on the subject of birth control for more than a decade’, and on 9 February 1926 he moved a Ten Minute Rule bill to authorise local authorities to convey knowledge of birth control methods to married women who so desired.
+His bill was merely permissive.
+It enabled local authorities to act, but did not compel them to do so.

+Thurtle was an early advocate of the proposal for a Channel Tunnel, raising the idea in 1930 and again in 1947.